 More recently, Mallala (still under Clem Smith's ownership) counted the Shannons Nationals as its major national event, alongside rounds of the G1 Drift Competition and Drift Supercup, which use the circuit from Turn 8 to Turn 2.
 The 'Mallanats' annual car show has also been held at the circuit since 2009 and has proved another crowd-puller.
 Outside of racing, the circuit hosts private driver training courses, while the South Australia Police Force has used the circuit for driver training and assessment since it reopened in the 1980s.

 The Shannons Nationals departed in 2015, leaving just the drift and motorcycle events as the mainstays.
 Then in February 2017 came the news of the passing of Smith at the age of 90.
 The loss of Mallala's custodian could have been a fatal blow, however in May 2017, the facility was purchased by the Peregrine Corporation for an undisclosed sum.
-Run by successful businessman and racer Sam Shahin, Peregrine is developing the $100 million The Bend Motorsport Park elsewhere in the state.
-Shahin says Mallala will be an ideal fit to run alongside The Bend to help nurture grassroots motorsport in the area.
+Run by successful businessman and racer Sam Shahin, Peregrine developed the $100 million The Bend Motorsport Park elsewhere in the state and saw Mallala as an ideal fit to run alongside and help nurture grassroots motorsport in the area.

 In early 2021, the track underwent the first of a planned programme of upgrades under Shahin's stewardship, ahead of the track's 60th anniversary year.
 This included the resurfacing of the hairpin and the extension of tyre barriers at turns 3, 5 and 8.